i-envy-hades/Hempy/README.md

 Ouvrez le fichier .pkg téléchargé et suivez les instructions à l'écran pour installer Python.

 Install the following librarians:

-"numpy" par la commande :  `pip install numpy`
+"numpy" with the command : :  `pip install numpy`

-"rdkit" par la commande :  `pip install rdkit-pypi`
+"rdkit" with the command : :  `pip install rdkit-pypi`

-"sklearn.metrics" par la commande : `pip install scikit-learn`
+"sklearn.metrics" with the command : : `pip install scikit-learn`

+"nglview" with the command : : `pip install nglview`

-"pandas" par la commande :  `pip install panda`
+"pandas" with the command :  `pip install pandas`

+"requests" with the command : `pip install requests`

+"beautiful soup" with the command : `pip install beautifulsoup4`

+"IPython" with the command : `pip install ipython`

-"matplotlib" par la commande : `pip install `
+"matplotlib" with the command : : `pip install matplotlib `